Qengineering/Jetson-Nano-image/README.md

 - Get a 32 GB (minimal) SD-card which will hold the image.
 - Download the `JetsonNano.img.xz` image (**7.2 GByte!**) from our [Sync](https://ln5.sync.com/dl/4bdb25370/xewd7xqz-6khtpcs2-w7zais3c-8uqi2rcj) site.
 - Flash the image on the SD card with the [Imager](https://www.raspberrypi.org/software/) or [balenaEtcher](https://www.balena.io/etcher/).
-- According to [issue #17](https://github.com/Qengineering/Jetson-Nano-image/issues/17#) only flash the zip directly, not an unzipped img image.
+- According to [issue #17](https://github.com/Qengineering/Jetson-Nano-image/issues/17#) only flash the xz directly, not an unzipped img image.
 - Insert the SD card in your Jetson Nano **4 GB RAM** and enjoy.
 - Username: ***jetson***
 - Password: ***jetson***